-Lexercise’s online, research-based services help struggling readers, writers and spellers—no matter where they live!
-If your child has difficulty reading, writing or spelling, Lexercise can help.
-Take a look at our Online Dyslexia Testing and Treatment page or contact me directly at AskSandie@Lexercise.com or 1-919-747-4557.
+Lexercise’s online, research-based services help struggling readers, writers, and spellers—no matter where they live!
+If your child has difficulty reading, writing, or spelling, Lexercise can help.
+Take a look at our Online Dyslexia Testing and Treatment page or contact us at Info@Lexercise.com or 1-919-747-4557.

 Sandie is a speech-language pathologist with more than 30 years of experience in the private practice sector.
 She is Visiting Assistant Professor of Communication Sciences & Disorders at University of North Carolina Greensboro, and founder/owner of the Language & Learning Clinic, PLLC, a private practice in Elkin, NC, and Greensboro, NC, specializing in communication disorders, including disorders of reading and written language.